ZakHollows/PC-build-and-troubleshooting/README.md

 # Troubleshooting

-## Problem - Connection issues for wiring
-- Cause - Mini ATX board and large CPU cooler
-- Fix - Uninstall CPU until all connection are done following motherboard manual, then reinstall CPU cooler
 ## Problem - Fan hub connection for RGB
 - Cause - Fan hub RGB connection was 3 pin, Motherboard requires 4 pin
 - Fix - Connect RESET SW wire from case into fan hub.
 Minimal functionality to adjust lighting with no hazards of mismatched connectors
 - Additional work - Aquire adapter for current fan hub to connect to motherboard
                   - Aquire new fan hub which comes with the correct pin head and additional functionality
-## Problem - SSD mismatch
-- Cause - Motherboard SSD slot only supports PCIe 3.0, can fit PCIe 4.0 SSDs but not at those speeds
-- Fix - Aquired correct SSD with correct sized screws for installation
-- Additional work - Aquire a SSD heatsink to prevent thermal throttling
 ## Problem - OS errors
 - Cause - TPM and secure boot not enabled in BIOS
 - Fix - Go into BIOS and enable both TPM and secure boot, then save settings